LonerStyles/ReadmeTest/README.md

 commands used are:

-"git add README.md"  // add file to work space
+"git add README.md"  // add file to commit inbox

 "git status" // look at current commit status (you can look if a file is on commitment inbox)